Risk Assessment

 Who is responsible for conducting a risk assessment?

 The responsibility for conducting a risk assessment typically falls to the risk manager or project manager.
-Depending on the size of the organisation and the scope of the project, the risk assessment may require the involvement of multiple stakeholders, such as the finance team, operations team, and legal team.
+Depending on the size of the organization and the scope of the project, the risk assessment may require the involvement of multiple stakeholders, such as the finance team, operations team, and legal team.

 How do I know if a risk assessment is necessary for my workplace?